Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 Your connection to the Void allows you to undo arcane magic, giving your the following benefit:

-:spell-lv3: ***Dispel Magic.*** When you cast *Dispel Magic* and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.
+***Dispel Magic.*** When you cast [:spell-lv3: Dispel Magic], and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.

-:spell-lv3: ***Counterspell.*** When you cast *Counterspell* you can subtract the result of the target's save by a number equal to your Charisma modifier (minimum of +1).
+***Counterspell.*** When you cast [:spell-lv3: Counterspell] you can subtract the result of the target's save by a number equal to your Charisma modifier (minimum of +1).

 Once you use one of this feature, you can't use it again until you finish a Short Rest unless you spend 1 Sorcery Points (no action required) to restore your use of it.

 ### Level 14: Ray of Annihilation

 Your connection to the Void grants you the power to unmake creation itself.
-You learn the :spell-lv6 *Disintegrate* spell and you can cast it at its lowest level without expending a spell slot.
+You learn the [:spell-lv6: Disintegrate] spell and you can cast it at its lowest level without expending a spell slot.

 Once you use one of this feature, you can't use it again until you finish a Short Rest unless you spend 7 Sorcery Points (no action required) to restore your use of it.